kbumsik/kbumsik.github.io/_posts/2018-04-15-using-ipad-as-a-2nd-monitor-on-linux.md

 A year ago, I switched to Linux from Windows, and I am happy with it.
 I had always used a VM to run Linux before, but I am finally getting to know how things work in Linux after natively installing it.
 There are many Linux alternatives for Windows programs, so I normally have no problem using Linux programs.

 The only thing I missed about Windows is iPad dual monitor apps like [Duet Display][Duet].
-No Linux programs work automagically like Duet.
 A little bit of searching the web led me to some solutions like [Aditya's post][ref-aditya] and [a thread in Arch Linux forum][ref-arch], so I was able to make my iPad a second display.
 However, the solutions in the post required to input some command manually every time I enable dual screen and don’t work nicely as-is.

 As I tired typing commands by hand and memorizing them, I decided to write my own script `ipad_monitor.sh`.
 This script is still far from “automagically” but it works mostly out of the box.
 All you need to do is changing `WIDTH` and `HEIGHT` at the beginning of the code.
 Since it uses VNC to connect to an iPad, it also works with any tablet and computer with a VNC client.
 Here it goes: